mattermost/docs/source/playbooks/running-playbooks.rst

 End a playbook run
 ------------------

-Run members can end an incident using the ``/playbook end`` slash command.
-Playbook runs can also be ended from the desktop or browser:
+To end a playbook run, navigate to the run's channel.
+Note that all tasks need to be complete before a run can be finished.

-1. Select the **Playbook** icon in the channel header to open the RHS.
+1. Select **Toggle Run Details** in the channel header to open the rigut-hand sidebar.
-2. Find the playbook run you're looking for and select **Go to channel**.
+2. Scroll down to the bottom of the right-hand sidebar.
-3. Select **Update Status**.
+3. Select **Finish run** and confirm.
-4. From the **Status** drop-down menu, select **Resolved**.
+4. Next, complete the retrospective.
-5. Enter a message with additional details.
-6. Select **Update Status**.

 Ending a playbook run signals to all members of the channel that the playbook run is complete.
-Members of the team can continue to post in the channel, mark tasks as complete, and change the owner if needed.
+Team members can continue to post in the channel but no changes can be made.

 Slash commands
 --------------